 Sneaky little weasels.

 Nastasya stood up and headed over next to Robbie.
-As tempting as her seat looked, I didn't want her to get mad at me like she had with Emma.
+As tempting as her seat looked, I didn't want her to get mad at me like she did with Emma.

 Emma sat with her legs crossed and without a distraction, and I also didn't want to sit next to her very much.
 There was something about her that rubbed me the wrong way, but if I wanted to be rightfully labeled as un-sketchy, I just had to deal with it.